No. 2 JEGS.com Chevrolet Silverado

 No. 25 Performance Plus Motor Oil Chevrolet Silverado

-Sargeant will be making his first NCWTS start at Las Vegas this weekend.
+This will be Sargeant’s first NCWTS start at Iowa Speedway.

 ABOUT GMS RACING

-GMS Racing competes full-time in the NASCAR Camping World Truck Series with drivers Cody Coughlin, Johnny Sauter, Justin Haley and Dalton Sargeant, and the NASCAR XFINITY Series with Spencer Gallagher.
+GMS Racing competes full-time in the NASCAR Camping World Truck Series with drivers Cody Coughlin, Johnny Sauter, Justin Haley and Dalton Sargeant, and in the NASCAR Xfinity Series.
 Since the team’s start in 2014, GMS Racing has grown to occupy several buildings located in Statesville, N.C.
 The campus also includes operations for GMS Fabrication.

 To keep up-to-date with the latest news, information and exclusive content, follow GMS Racing on Facebook, Twitter, and Instagram.